ADD CONDITION

 Lactation

 There are no specific warnings or recommendations regarding the use of this product by lactating mothers.
-Additionally, there is no information available about the potential for excretion in breast milk or any associated risks to breastfed infants.
+The insert does not provide information on the potential for excretion in breast milk, the risk to breastfed infants, or any special considerations for lactation.

 Renal Impairment